ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 First, ensure that the ATSender is receiving the events from your service.
 In the diagram above, this is the red line that goes down to MyService-ATS.

 1. In Observability > Activity Tracker, click "View LogDNA" for your ATSender.
-2. You should see the events that your service writes to files in `/var/log/at`.
+2. You should see the events that your service writes to files in `/var/log/at` or `/var/log/at-no-rotate`.
+(Refer [here](https://test.cloud.ibm.com/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-ibm_kube#ibm_kube) for explanation of `at-no-rotate`; search for "at-no-rotate".)
 3. If your service is not writing events yet (i.e. it is using AT for the first time), then write the following sample line in a sample AT log file (e.g. `/var/log/at/test.log`).
 Refer to the ST test instructions for how to write to your cluster's logs.

 ```